Gyanthakur/Dev_Profiles/CONTRIBUTING.md

         </div>
 ```

-9. **Commit Your Changes**
-After adding your profile and project, commit your changes.
+4. Commit your changes.

-10. **Push the Changes**
-Push your changes to your forked repository.
+5. Push the changes.

-11. **Create a Pull Request**
+6. Create a Pull Request.
-Open a pull request to merge your changes into the main repository.

-12. **Wait for Merge**
-Once your pull request is reviewed and approved, it will be merged into the main repository.
+7. Wait for Merge.

  ## Need Help?
 Contact Me!

 If you have any query or confusion, you can WhatsApp me by clicking the button below: